Corporation TaxUpdated 2026-02-12

 How does the number of employees affect the Corporation Tax rate?

-The number of employees does *not* directly affect the Corporation Tax rate.
-The rates are solely determined by your company's profit levels and any associated companies.
+The number of employees does not directly affect the Corporation Tax rate.
+The rates are solely determined by your company's taxable profit levels and the number of associated companies you control.
+A sole director company and a company with 50 employees pay the same rate on the same level of profit.

-What happens if I overestimate my Corporation Tax liability and pay too much?
+What happens if I pay too much Corporation Tax?

 Practical Tips